maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 13. Start debugging the app again and change around colors in AppShell.xaml to customize your app! `NavigationPrimary` sets the top and bottom bars.
 You can overwrite either Setter, and any of the other attributes on the page including the size and color of the glyphs that make up the tabs.

     Switch between the About tab (feel free to edit!) and the All Items tab.
-See how the options are respected no matter what page you're on, and try changing `Shell.TabBarUnselectedColor` and `Shell.TabBarForegroundColor` to see what happens when you switch pages.
+See how the options are respected no matter what page you're on.
+Change `Shell.TabBarUnselectedColor` and `Shell.TabBarForegroundColor` to see what happens when you switch pages.

 ## Using Material Design